 Common E&O Exclusions

 An exclusion is a part of a policy that states which events and costs a company will not cover.

 All E&O plans will exclude from coverage any and all claims that result from dishonest or criminal acts by an agent.
 If you are a real estate agent and make false claims about a house you're trying to sell, or if you engage in any sort of fraud in the process, you can't expect E&O to bail you out.
 The same goes for claims against an agent who caused harm or death to a person, or if they caused damage to someone's property.
 These are common exclusions in most E&O plans, as are claims arising from damage caused by an agent to a person's property that occurs in the course of work.

 One other frequent E&O exclusion is found in the case of polluted property.
 Under most states' laws, real estate agents have a duty to be truthful and disclose known defects.
 This includes the knowledge of waste on a piece of land (or under a structure) or any former pollution that may affect the buyer's choice.

 Deductibles for E&O Insurance

-Some brokerages allow zero deductibles on E&O packages, providing the agent maintains a complete file with the required documents the brokerage and the law demands.
-This can also backfire if the agent cannot produce a complete package from closing.
+Some firms allow zero deductibles on E&O packages, so long as the agent maintains a complete file of all records required by the firm and the law.
+But that can backfire if the agent cannot produce a complete package from closing.

-If a person files a lawsuit against a real estate agent, chances are that person will also file a lawsuit against the brokerage, in addition to filing a complaint with the agent's state real estate commission.
-As a general practice and for improved risk management in the event of a potential lawsuit, follow these tips:
+If a client files a lawsuit against a real estate agent, the chances are that they will also file a lawsuit against the firm (which has deeper pockets).
+They might also file a complaint with the agent's state real estate commission.

+These tips are a must when money changes hands.
 Agents should document as many facts as possible during real estate transactions.
-It could help the agent down the road if a client later becomes unhappy about some aspect of a sale.
-Some agents even keep records of all of the text messages.
+It can help down the road if the client later becomes upset about some aspect of the sale.
+Some agents even keep records of all text messages.
 Smart agents will also maintain a file of every single email.